cloudposse/atmos/website/docs/integrations/atlantis.md

 section, you can reference a workflow to be used for each generated Atlantis project in the project templates.

-On the other hand, if you use [Repo Level workflows](https://www.runatlantis.io/docs/repo-level-atlantis-yaml.html), you need to provide at least one workflow template in the `workflow_templates` section in the [Atlantis Integration](/cli/configuration#integrations) or in the `settings.atlantis.workflow_templates` section in the stack configurations.
+On the other hand, if you use [Repo Level workflows](https://www.runatlantis.io/docs/repo-level-atlantis-yaml.html), you need to provide at least one workflow template in the `integrations.atlantis.workflow_templates` section in the [Atlantis Integration](/cli/configuration#integrations) in `atmos.yaml`, or in the `settings.atlantis.workflow_templates` section in the stack configurations.

 For example, after executing the following command: